-Headed by an internationally distinguished faculty, the Department of Art Graduate Program offers a rigorous, interdisciplinary environment for training in the visual arts.
+Headed by an internationally distinguished faculty, the Graduate Program offers a rigorous, interdisciplinary environment for training in the visual arts.
 The three-year MFA program comprises a series of core and elective classes in production, theory, and contemporary issues.
-In addition to a wide range of classes in Art, students may also take advantage of the academic excellence UCI provides as a leading research university by taking courses in other departments and programs.
-Through a combination of one-on-one faculty mentorship, seminars, and regular comprehensive peer critiques, the Department of Art affords an optimal intellectual setting for fostering creative and critical development.
+Graduate students may also take advantage of the academic excellence UCI provides as a leading research university by taking courses in other departments and programs.
+Through a combination of faculty mentorship, seminars, and regular comprehensive peer critiques, the Department of Art affords an optimal intellectual setting for fostering creative and critical development.
 In addition to faculty dedicated to facilitating students' understanding of visual art and its cultural contexts, graduate students have access to visiting artists through lectures, studio visits, and colloquia.

 During the first two years, students take courses from a curriculum, totaling 12 units each quarter.
 Beyond that, students can select additional course work from any sector of the department or university, including approved upper-division undergraduate courses.
 The third year is structured so that students can devote themselves to the production of their thesis exhibition, working intensively with a small faculty committee.

 Students may design a course of study that does not focus solely on studio production.
 For example, students may concentrate course work outside the department in a research area or pursue a graduate emphasis (e.g., take courses in the Visual Studies PhD program or the Critical Theory Emphasis, both offered by the School of Humanities).